AriellaGoldman/FoodFlip/README.md

 All mockups are in the "/mockups" directory.
 This includes conceptual screenshots and real screenshots of the current website.
 Question_format.jpg and Questions_search.png are screenshots of the current working website.
 FoodFlipWebsite.jpg is a mockup of what we think we want the homescreen to look like.

+QuestionCategories.html
+This is the Google Visualization Diagram of the categories of questions

+QuestionTags.html
+This is the Google Visualization Diagram for the tags associated with the questions

 raw data
 The raw data is in the "/data" directory.
 Food Flip doesn't utilize raw_data, so it's a really small file.

 fake_data.csv
 This file contains examples of what FoodFlip data will look like.
 Users submit questions about food recipes and other users submit answers/comments to each of the questions with their suggestions.

+screenshots_and_images/
+This directory includes all of the screenshots and images for the project including the header, logo and crowd facing user interface.
+It has screenshots from the data page, groups page, homepage and submissions/questions page.

+src/
+The source folder talks about the details of Wordpress and how we created and structured our website

 The file is ordered as such:

 Question	Question_Asker_Username	Question_Time	Question_Categories	Question_Food_Restriction	Question_Votes	Answer_Asker_Selected	Answer1	Answer1_Username	Answer1_Time	Answer1_Upvotes	Answer2	Answer2_Username	Answer2_Time	Answer2_Votes	Answer3	Answer3_Username	Answer3_Time	Answer3_Votes
 The Question is required and unique.
-The Queston can include the recipe and all comments or thoughts the Asker might have about the Question.
+The Question can include the recipe and all comments or thoughts the Asker might have about the Question.
 The Question_Asker_Username is required (and not unique).
 The Question_Time is required (and not unique).
 The Question_Categories is required and can include one of the following options: Baking, Roasting, Cooking, Barbeque, Grilling, Sauteing, Dessert, or Other.